easysports/DraftkingsSportsbook/README.md

 # DraftkingsSportsbook
-Imports Draftkings sportsbook odds, and send a text when certain lines change
+Imports and parses Draftkings NFL Odds with matlab